kachingasilwimba/kachingasilwimba.github.io/_pages/about.md

 {% include base_path %}

-I am a data scientist and Ph.D. candidate in Computing, with a concentration in Data Science, at [Boise State University](https://www.boisestate.edu/).
-My work focuses on artificial intelligence, machine learning, high-performance computing, hydrology, and climate data science.
+I am a data scientist with a Ph.D. in Computing, with a concentration in Data Science, from the [School of Computing](https://www.boisestate.edu/computing/) at [Boise State University](https://www.boisestate.edu/).
+My expertise spans artificial intelligence, machine learning, data engineering, high-performance computing, statistical modeling, and large-scale data analytics.

-My research develops scalable machine learning and deep learning methods for Earth system modeling, with an emphasis on uncertainty quantification, interpretable AI, and efficient emulation of physics-based models such as [CLM5](https://www.cesm.ucar.edu/models/clm).
-I build reproducible and interoperable workflows that integrate large-scale environmental data, numerical simulations, and machine-learning surrogates to support open and collaborative science.
+My research focuses on developing scalable machine learning and deep learning methods for complex scientific systems, including Earth system and hydrological modeling.
+This work involves building end-to-end data workflows, designing reproducible pipelines, training and evaluating predictive models, managing large multidimensional datasets, and developing machine learning surrogates that improve computational efficiency and decision support.

-Broadly, my work sits at the intersection of AI, hydrology, and decision support.
-I am especially interested in using data-driven methods to improve climate resilience, water resource management, hazard mitigation, and risk-informed planning.
+While my applied research is rooted in climate and environmental science, the technical foundation of my work is highly transferable.
+I am interested in data science, data engineering, and machine learning engineering roles where I can apply my experience in Python, machine learning, big data processing, cloud and HPC environments, model development, and scalable analytics to solve real-world problems across domains.

 <hr style="border:0; height:2px; background:#3498db;">

-## <span style='color:#0077cc;'>Research Interests</span>
+## <span style='color:#0077cc;'>Research & Technical Interests</span>

+- **Machine Learning and Predictive Modeling**
+  I develop machine learning and deep learning models for complex, data-intensive systems, with experience in supervised learning, neural networks, uncertainty-aware modeling, and model evaluation.
+My work includes building scalable predictive models that support scientific discovery, operational decision-making, and real-world analytics.

-- **Machine Learning Emulators for Earth System Models**
+- **Machine Learning Emulators for Scientific and Physical Systems**
-  I develop machine learning and deep learning surrogates to emulate computationally expensive climate and land surface simulations, including models such as CLM5.
-These approaches reduce computational cost while supporting faster climate scenario analysis, model calibration, and large-scale experimentation.
+  I design machine learning surrogates to emulate computationally expensive simulations, including Earth system and land surface models such as CLM5.
+These approaches reduce computational cost, accelerate experimentation, and enable faster scenario analysis, calibration, and sensitivity testing.

-- **Uncertainty Quantification & Interpretable AI**
+- **Uncertainty Quantification and Interpretable AI**
-  I apply uncertainty-aware learning methods, including evidential deep learning, to improve the reliability of predictions in climate and hydrological modeling.
-I also use interpretability tools such as SHAP and sensitivity analysis to better understand model behavior and support scientifically transparent decision-making.
+  I apply uncertainty-aware learning methods, including evidential deep learning, to improve the reliability and trustworthiness of model predictions.
+I also use interpretability and sensitivity analysis techniques, such as SHAP and feature attribution methods, to better understand model behavior and support transparent decision-making.

+- **Data Engineering and Scalable Analytics Workflows**
+  I design reproducible data pipelines and large-scale analytics workflows for high-dimensional scientific and operational datasets.
+My work emphasizes automation, data quality, scalability, efficient memory use, and integration of tools such as Python, Xarray, Dask, Spark, Slurm, Docker, Singularity, and cloud/HPC environments.

-- **Geospatial and Spatiotemporal Pattern Analysis**
+- **Geospatial and Spatiotemporal Data Science**
-  My work includes identifying, clustering, and analyzing spatial and temporal climate patterns using statistical learning, self-organizing maps, empirical orthogonal functions, and scalable Python workflows.
-These methods help detect climate anomalies, evaluate model performance, and extract meaningful structure from high-dimensional Earth system data.
+  I analyze spatial and temporal patterns in large environmental datasets using statistical learning, clustering, self-organizing maps, empirical orthogonal functions, and scalable Python workflows.
+These methods support anomaly detection, pattern discovery, model validation, and decision-support applications.

-- **High-Performance Computing and Big Data Workflows**
-  I design and optimize large-scale environmental data workflows using tools such as Python, Xarray, Dask, Slurm, Docker, Singularity, and GPU-accelerated computing.
-My work emphasizes reproducibility, scalability, efficient memory use, and automation across multi-node computing environments.

-- **Hybrid AI-Physics Climate Modeling**
+- **Hybrid AI-Physics Modeling and Decision Support**
-  I am interested in hybrid modeling approaches that combine physics-based simulations with machine learning.
-These methods can improve computational efficiency, preserve scientific consistency, and provide actionable insights for climate resilience, water resources, and environmental risk assessment.
+  I am interested in approaches that combine physics-based models, machine learning, and data-driven analytics to improve prediction reliability and computational efficiency.
+My broader goal is to build models and systems that translate complex data into actionable insights for climate resilience, water resources, risk assessment, and other applied domains.

 <hr style="border:0; height:2px; background:#3498db;">